deuill/grawkit/play/README.md

 ## Installation & Usage

-Only a fairly recent version of Go is required to build this package, and the included `play.go` file can be executed on-the-fly using `go run`.
+Only a fairly recent version of Go is required to build this package, and the included `main.go` file can be executed on-the-fly using `go run .`.

 The program expects to find a `static` directory (which is provided alongside the source code here), as well as the `grawkit` script; by default, these are expected to be found in the current